simongray/sino.study/README.md

 Figwheel will automatically push cljs changes to the browser.

 Wait a bit, then browse to [http://localhost:3449](http://localhost:3449).

+If there are any issues getting the app to show up (e.g. blank page), then try clearing the browser cache.

 ## Production Build
 To compile clojurescript to javascript: